-"(a) GRANTS.-Notwithstanding section 102, the Secretary, acting through the Service, shall provide funds to-
+"(a) Grants.-Notwithstanding section 102, the Secretary, acting through the Service, shall provide funds to-

-'(1) public or private schools of nursing;
+"(1) public or private schools of nursing;

-- "(2) tribally controlled community colleges and tribally controlled postsecondary vocational institutions (as defined in section 390(2) of the Tribally Controlled Vocational Institutions Support Act of 1990 (20 U.S.C.
-2397h(2)); and - "(3) nurse midwife programs, and advance practice nurse programs, that are provided by any tribal college accredited nursing program, or in the absence of such, any other public or private institution, for the purpose of increasing the number of nurses, nurse midwives, and nurse practitioners who deliver health care services to Indians.
+"(2) tribally controlled community colleges and tribally controlled postsecondary vocational institutions (as defined in section 390(2) of the Tribally Controlled Vocational Institutions Support Act of 1990 (20 U.S.C.
+2397h(2)); and for the purpose of increasing the number of nurses, nurse midwives, and nurse practitioners who deliver health care services to Indians.